SuperAudric/AudricTogetherProject/README.md

 **ALL TASKS:**
 - Game window.
 [Done!]
 - Grid of map tiles arranged manually.
-- Sprites to represent floor, walls, player, enemy, statgem.
+- Sprites to represent floor, walls [Done!]
+, player, enemy, statgem.
+TODO still
 - Player entity that can move with arrow keys or wads and are blocked by walls.
 - Enemy entities with stats.
 - Combat mechanism when player steps on an enemy.